 No contraceptive method is 100 percent effective.
 Birth control methods such as having surgery to become sterile or not having sex are more effective than birth control pills.
 Discuss your options for birth control with your doctor.

-medroxyprogesterone is to be administered only by or under the immediate supervision of your doctor.
+Medroxyprogesterone is to be given only by or under the immediate supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For medroxyprogesterone, the following should be considered: